 This course gives an introduction to survival analysis for clinical and observational studies.
-The students will be able to apply modern survival analysis ranging from design of study to selection and interpretation of publishable results.
-The students learn how to investigate and test differences in time to events, eg diagnoses under various exposures, conditions and hypotheses.
+The students will gain insight to modern survival analysis ranging from design of study to analysis and interpretation of publishable results.
+The students learn how to investigate and analyse time to event data in health science, eg. time to diagnosis under various exposures and conditions.

 Course leader: Professor Jacob Hjelmborg, Epidemiology, Biostatistics & Biodemography, SDU.